TadaKakehashi/FitnessTracker/README.md

 # FitnessTracker
 - to be done~!

-✅tracker/log of workouts  ..
+✅tracker/log of workouts  .. <br>
-✅ability to customize workout schedule ..
+✅ability to customize workout schedule .. <br>
-✅Simplify customization of workout  ...
+✅Simplify customization of workout  ... <br>
-✅Add a small tutorial section to explain each workout ✅A registration process where we record weight, height, age and other relevant measures ✅Set workout goals for each user
+✅Add a small tutorial section to explain each workout  <br>
+✅A registration process where we record weight, height, age and other relevant measures  <br>
+✅Set workout goals for each user <br>
-✅integration with google fit for tracking
+✅integration with google fit for tracking  <br>

 Suggest workout schedule for all types of people and body types (beginner, intermediate, advanced)